 Smoking.
 Smokers have a greater risk of kidney cancer than nonsmokers do.
 The risk decreases after you quit.

 Obesity.
-People who are obese have a higher risk of kidney cancer than people who are considered average weight.
+People who are obese have a higher risk of kidney cancer than people who are considered to have a healthy weight.

 High blood pressure (hypertension).
 High blood pressure increases your risk of kidney cancer.